-The property is located at Section 27, Township 2N, and Range 72W.
+The property is located at Section 13, Township 2N, and Range 71W; Lot 7 Crestview Estates.
 The fire protection district is the Lefthand fire protection district (303-823-6611).
-There will be 6 existing structure located on site, including a House & five small structures (shed, etc).
-There will be a new barn built on site.
-The lot is 22 acres in size and has a ~3% percent slope with a south aspect.
-The barn is at 8,500 feet in elevation, and has total of 1,880 square feet.
-The proposed building site is mid-slope and it is a relatively dry site.
-There is no natural or man made barriers that will help stop or slow the spread of a surface/crown fire on the site.
+There will be 1 existing structure located on site, including a House.
+There will be a new office addition to the house and a detached garage built on site.
+The lot is 1.28 acres in size and has a ~3% percent slope with a southeast aspect.
+The residence is at 5,585 feet in elevation, and has combined total of 1,900 square feet.
+The proposed building site is in a flood plain and it is a very moist and irrigated site.
+Lefthand Canyon to the north and a stream to the west of residence create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.